nightscout/nightscout.github.io/docs/nightscout/platform.md

 ![Azure](/vendors/img/Azure.png)
 ^^^
 Nightscout DIY was [originally](https://github.com/rnpenguin/cgm-remote-monitor) created with Azure but most users dropped it after costs increased.
-A new deployment method has [been created using a Docker container](/vendors/azure/new_user).
+A new deployment method fitting in the [free tier](https://azure.microsoft.com/en-us/pricing/free-services) has [been created using a Docker container](/vendors/azure/new_user).

 **Pros**:
 * Large platform with a reliable history